-College of Communication > About > Alumni > Alumni Spotlight > berta
+College of Communication > About > Alumni > Alumni Spotlights > berta

 Flash back to 2005, when online communication was in its infancy.
 Facebook had been popular for about a year, and Twitter co-founder Jack Dorsey was still an undergraduate student.
 Blogging had started picking up speed just a few years prior, and newspapers were beginning to realize the benefits of digital content.